• About

 Not only is Ecuador Carnival a fantastic party, but it’s also a cultural celebration that is affordable and accessible to travelers in ways that Carnival in Rio is not.
 Carnival Ecuador celebrations and traditions are varied, community-centered, and unmissable.

-After two years of celebrating Carnival in Ecuador, it easily became one of my favorite holidays in Ecuador – and Carnival is one of the most important festivals in Ecuador.
-Keep reading this ultimate guide to Carnival in Ecuador for my favorite insider tips on exactly how and where to celebrate Ecuadorian Carnival!
+Our ultimate guide to Carnival in Ecuador (Carnaval Ecuador) shows you how to celebrate like a local.
+After two years of celebrating Carnival in Ecuador, it easily became one of my favorite holidays in Ecuador – keep reading for my favorite insider tips on exactly how and where to celebrate Ecuadorian Carnival!

 What is Carnival?